smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

 where ``Object_Name`` is the name of the target (e.g. ``Decay Graph``, ``Source Image`` or ``FLI Dataset``).

-For instance, to insert the plugin functions within a script under the ``Analysis:Decay Graph`` menu, the following statement will be needed:
+For instance, to insert all plugin functions within a script into the ``Analysis:Decay Graph`` menu, the following statement will be needed:

 .. code-block::